• Southern Queensland Region

 Bundaberg Integrated Transport Strategy, planning

-The department and Bundaberg Regional Council (council) are working together to finalise the Bundaberg Integrated Transport Strategy which will outline the future transport initiatives in the Bundaberg region.
+The department and Bundaberg Regional Council (council) worked together to finalise the Bundaberg Integrated Transport Strategy which will outline the future transport initiatives in the Bundaberg region.

 The Bundaberg region has a diverse and expanding economy.
 As the region grows, the people who live, visit and work in the region are changing their travel patterns, and their expectations of the transport system.